Creating test VMs via GitLab CI

 -

-Copy the password (without spaces) from the
+Copy the password without spaces from the

 Password

-row to the clipboard or a separate file. -
+line to the clipboard or a separate file. -

 http://<VM_public_IP_address>

-in your browser.
+.
 This will take you to the GitLab web interface. -

-Log in using the administrator account:
+Log in as the administrator:

 - Username or email: